clarkkozak/Notes/ultimate-redux/README.md

 - Go to Redux DevTools settings and set the path to the project and editor.
 - Generate a source map to see the trace.
 - Super cool feature that requires some configuration

+## Lesson 6 Exporting and Importing the Store in Redux DevTools

+- Export and Import state so you don't need to repeat yourself
+- You can use service to do this as well, like LogRocket
+- This way we can help users with unique bugs